-Contributed by: Francisco de Sousa da Câmara, Bruno Santiago, Inês Salema and Andreia Gabriel Pereira Morais Leitão, Galvão Teles, Soares da Silva & Associados
+Contributed by: Francisco de Sousa da Câmara, Bruno Santiago and Inês Salema, Morais Leitão, Galvão Teles, Soares da Silva & Associados

-- (a) an appeal to the ASC whenever the TAC decision conflicts with a previous decision issued by another TAC, the ACC or the ASC, provided the same fundamental point of law is at issue; or - (b) an appeal to the Constitutional Court whenever the TAC's decision denies the application of a provision based on its being unconstitutional or applies a provision the unconstitutionality of which was raised during the proceedings. - TACs are formed by one or three arbitrators. - The panel of three arbitrators may be chosen by the CAA, otherwise each party chooses an arbitrator, and both choose the president. - Although precedence is not a binding rule, a previous decision on a specific matter of law may prove to be extremely important. - Decisions must be based strictly on law.
+- The TAC has a period of six months, eventually renewable by another six months, to provide its final decision. - Usually, there is no possibility to appeal against a TAC decision, the absence of an appeal in respect of TAC decisions is one of the principal characteristics of the model; there are, however, a few exceptions that contribute to ensuring the harmonisation of court decisions and guaranteeing taxpayers rights at the highest level: - (a) an appeal to the ASC whenever the TAC decision conflicts with a previous decision issued by another TAC, the ACC or the ASC, provided the same fundamental point of law is at issue; or - (b) an appeal to the Constitutional Court whenever the TAC's decision denies the application of a provision based on its being unconstitutional or applies a provision the unconstitutionality of which was raised during the proceedings. - TACs are formed by one or three arbitrators. - The panel of three arbitrators may be chosen by the CAA, otherwise each party chooses an arbitrator, and both choose the president. - Although precedence is not a binding rule, a previous decision on a specific matter of law may prove to be extremely important. - · Decisions must be based strictly on law.

-The OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI), signed on June 17th, 2017, was ratified in November 2019, and, on 28 February 2020, Portugal deposited its instrument of ratification before the OECD.
-The MLI will enter into force in Portugal on 1 June 2020.
+The OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI), signed on 17 June 2017, was ratified in November 2019, and, on 28 February 2020, Portugal deposited its instrument of ratification before the OECD.
+The MLI entered into force in Portugal on 1 June 2020.

-Under one of the many optional clauses foreseen in the MLI, Portugal opted to apply the arbitration clause to settle international tax disputes; this option and the transposition of the EU Arbitration Directive (ie, Directive (EU) 2017/1852 of 10 October 2017) that is even more relevant in practice, meaning that arbitration will be allowed to settle this type of dispute in the near future.
-Concerning the MLI options, Portugal reserved the right not to apply the default "final offer" arbitration procedure, opting instead to apply the "independent opinion" model.
-However, Portugal reserved the right only to apply arbitration in matters related to Articles 5,7 and 9 of the OECD Model Convention, declining to apply it in cases:
+Under one of the many optional clauses foreseen in the MLI, Portugal opted to apply the arbitration clause to settle international tax disputes; this option and the transposition of the EU Arbitration Directive (ie, Directive (EU) 2017/1852 of 10 October 2017), which is even more relevant in practice, mean that arbitration will be allowed to settle this type of dispute in the near future.